-- a.
-Failure to comply with directions of a properly identified College official or law enforcement officer in the performance of their duties - b.
-Failure to truthfully identify oneself to College official(s) when requested - c.
-Failure to comply with notices or sanctions pertaining to the student conduct process, including initial meeting requests, notices of student conduct hearings, and sanction requirements a.
-Actual or attempted altering, falsifying, counterfeiting, and/or forging of any record, form, or document used by the College
+- a) Failure to comply with directions of an identified College official or law enforcement officer in the performance of their duties. - b) Failure to truthfully identify oneself to College official(s) when requested. - c) Failure to comply with notices or sanctions pertaining to the student conduct process, including initial meeting requests, notices of student conduct hearings, and sanction requirements. - d) Failure to follow established College policies or guidelines.